cogent-computing/Heed-Microcontroller/README.md

 **Sending priority Changes**
 ----
-  Tells the system if there were any priority changes envolved.
+  Tells the system if there were any priority changes involved.

 * **URL**